yamara-mh/Contrails/README.md

 ## Installation & Configuration: The Short Version

 1. Create a Cloudflare Worker
-2. Create a Cloudflare API Token (the Edit Workers template is fine)
+2. Create a Cloudflare API Token (the Edit Workers template is fine.
+And add permissions for 'Account', 'D1', and 'Edit'.)
 3. Create a Bluesky App Password
 4. Fork this repository
 5. In your fork's **Settings > Secrets and variables > Actions**, set the following: